TNBakke/employee_attrition/README.md

 ### Background and Objectives

 From my experience as an entrepreneur, it is critical to manage voluntary employee attrition ensuring your business remains profitable and maintains a high level of efficiency.
 According to Work Institute's 2017 Retention Report, it is estimated to cost as much as 33% of a worker's annual salary to replace an employee.
 Additionally, the report found that about 75% of the reasons employees leave could have been prevented.
+On average in the United States, the percentage of employees leaving companies voluntarily is about 15% and it would be ideal if companies could get their respective rate under 10%.
 So, to help businesses save money and time trying to find replacements, I want to gain more insight as to what the key contributing factors are when an employee leaves a company voluntarily.

 In order to analyze these factors I am going to analyze the ‘IBM HR Analytics Employee Attrition Dataset’ (ADD KAGGLE LINK) dataset and build various machine learning algorithms to predict which employees left voluntarily and why.
 Also, I want determine which factors have the most correlation to an employee leaving voluntairy so HR departments can better understand which employees may be at more risk of leaving.
 After performing this analysis, I will make some recommendations to HR Departments on actions they can take to help minimize their employee attrition rate and retain talent.